Bluecraft-AI/LeadLines-Mark-1/LeadLines GitHub Project Structure.md

 ## Recent Updates

-- Enhanced SubmissionsService.js to handle NULL file_path values for n8n workflow integration
+- Enhanced SubmissionsPage.jsx to properly display all submissions regardless of file_path status
+- Added improved error handling and debugging for submission rendering
+- Fixed UI rendering for submissions with NULL/MISSING file paths
+- Added detailed logging for submission data retrieval and display
+- Implemented permissive Supabase policies for Firebase authentication
 - Added detailed logging for submission retrieval and processing
 - Improved error handling to prevent UI crashes with incomplete data
 - Added Firebase authentication headers to Supabase client for seamless integration